ManjeshGowdagh/Ola_Bookings_Analysis_July/README.md

 # 🚖 OLA Booking Analysis – Data Analytics Project

 ## 📌 Project Overview
-This project is a **real-world analytics case study** inspired by the ride-sharing industry.
+This project is a **End-to-End** **real-world analytics case study** inspired by the ride-sharing industry.
 The goal was to analyze OLA booking data, identify key trends, understand customer/driver behavior, and create **interactive dashboards** for decision-making.

 The project covers the **end-to-end analytics workflow**:
 1. **Data Extraction & Cleaning (SQL)**